 First, decide whether you want your container to be part of the public, production Stellar network (referred to as the pubnet) or the test network (called testnet) that we recommend you use while developing software because you need not worry about losing money on the testnet.
+Additionally, we have added a standalone network (called standalone) which allows you to run your own private Stellar network.
 You'll provide either

 Next, you must decide whether you will use a docker volume or not.
 When not using a volume, we say that the container is in ephemeral mode, that is, nothing will be persisted between runs of the container.
 Persistent mode is the alternative, which should be used in the case that you need to either customize your configuration (such as to add a validation seed) or would like avoid a slow catchup to the Stellar network in the case of a crash or server restart.
 We recommend persistent mode for anything besides a development or test environment.

 Finally, you must decide what ports to expose.
 The software in these images listen on 4 ports, each of which you may or may not want to expose to the network your host system is connected to.
 A container that exposes no ports isn't very useful, so we recommend at a minimum you expose the horizon http port.
 See the "Ports" section below for a more nuanced discussion regarding the decision about what ports to expose.

 After deciding on the questions above, you can setup your container.
 Please refer to the appropriate section below based upon what mode you will run the container in.

 Docker containers can be run interactively (using the

 -it flags) or in a detached, background state (using the

 -d flag).
 Many of the example commands below use the

 -it flags to aid in debugging but in many cases you will simply want to run a node in the background.
 It's recommended that you use the use the tutorials at docker to familiarize yourself with using docker.